A practical playbook for faculty, staff, and administrators — 2026 edition

 🤝 Collaborate

-Technical Complexity: Creating systems too complex for educators to understand and maintain
+Technical complexity: Building systems too complex for the people who actually use them to understand and maintain.

-Omitting Accessibility Requirements: Failing to include WCAG 2.1 AA and web-safe color specifications means AI-generated HTML will almost always have contrast failures, missing alt text, and inaccessible interactive elements — creating legal liability under Section 508 and the ADA
+Omitting accessibility: Failing to include WCAG 2.1 AA and web-safe color specifications means AI-generated HTML will almost always have contrast failures, missing alt text, and inaccessible interactive elements — creating legal liability under Section 508 and the ADA.

 2